ACADC offers dual credentials - the CDAAC Christian Certificate and CADTP State Approved Certificate.

 - Complete the required 255 hour AOD field practicum. (must be completed in a licensed and certified AOD treatment facility).
 The person signing off on the practicum hours must be a state licensed or certified AOD counselor or licensed professional in a supervisor position.

-- Pass the IC&RC ADC or AADC exam.
+- Pass the IC&RC ADC exam.

 Transfer credit can be granted on the basis of courses reflected in sealed transcripts received from other educational institutions.
 Call for additional information.
 A $30 fee will be charged for transcript review.